 When you’re decorating, incorporate the patterns and colors on a variety of items.
 The most common pieces you can use to enhance your space include comfy throw pillows, rugs, curtains and table linens.

-Feel free to mix the pattern scale ranging from itty-bitty designs to large, thick lines for visual interest.
+Feel free to mixing fabric patterns scale ranging from itty-bitty designs to large, thick lines for visual interest.
 You should also choose a few fabric items in a solid color to complement the patterned pieces.

-Remember to have fun with your eclectic design and choose colors that will enhance the other features in the room, not take away from them.
+Remember to have fun with your eclectic design.
+Therefore choose colors that will enhance the other features in the room, not take away from them.

 Use the 60/30/10 Approach to Mix Fabric Prints

-If you’re still not sure how to coordinate fabric in a room, try the 60/30/10 approach.
+If you’re still not sure how to coordinate fabric or go about mixing fabric patterns in a room, try the 60/30/10 approach.
 Use 60-percent of your décor in the large fabric pattern, 30-percent in another pattern, and then choose 10-percent of a third pattern to be your accent pieces.

 You can use this method with three patterns in a variety of scales like large floral prints, medium-sized geometric designs, and then a simple slender stripe pattern to finish the look.